steineggerlab/unicore/README.md

 This will create a `tree` folder with a concatenated alignment, partition file, and the resulting phylogenetic trees in Newick format.

-You can also use `--no-inference` option to skip the phylogenetic inference and only build the concatenated alignment with a partition file.
+You can also use `--no-inference` option to skip the phylogenetic inference and only build the concatenated alignment with a RAxML-style partition file.

 ```
 unicore tree db/proteome_db result tree --no-inference